 COTS, or Acanthaster planci, is a unique and beautiful, yet destructive, inhabitant of coral reef ecosystems.
 Recognizable by its spiny, venomous exterior and 21 radiating arms, COTS has a distinct appearance that masks its harmful impact on coral reefs.

-The largest starfish in the world feeds on coral polyps by secreting a digestive enzyme that covers its coral prey.
+This incredibly large sea star feeds on coral polyps by secreting a digestive enzyme that covers its coral prey.
 It then absorbs the softened coral tissues until all that’s left behind are white scars of coral skeletons in their wake.
 Although this process is a natural and essential component of the ecosystem that ultimately aids in promoting coral diversity, an overpopulation of COTS can have devastating effects.

 Their populations are generally regulated by a variety of factors including predation, disease and availability of food sources.
 The only predator to the COTS is a triton shellfish, but they have been diminished over the years due to shell hunting and fishing.